ovo-Tim/ovo-Tim/README.md

 >   -- [DIYgod](https://github.com/DIYgod)

 ## Rencent working on
+Found something you are interested in?
+Let’s build it together. 🛠️
 - Planing to build an open-source CAD based on [truck(a rust CAD kernel)](https://github.com/ricosjp/truck) and WASM.

 <!--